 - The overall seminar program will be facilitated by Linda Hartzer.

 What is the Time Commitment?

-- One additional day during the school year to shadow an administrator (date to be mutually determined by the mentor and aspirant)
+- One additional day during the school year to shadow an administrator (date to be determined by mentor and aspirant).

 What is the cost?